Advertiser Disclosure

 Secured credit cards cater to consumers with minimal credit history or past credit challenges.
 They require a security deposit that’s typically equivalent to the credit limit, and can be used like a regular credit card.
 The key difference is the credit card issuer could take a portion or all of your security deposit if you fall behind on the required monthly payments.
 On the flip side, you could be upgraded to an unsecured card if you responsibly manage your card over time.

 Before you get a secured credit card, confirm that the credit card issuer reports to the three primary credit bureaus.
-Also, read the fine print and if you find that the interest and fees are steep, explore other options.
+Also, read the fine print, and if you find that the interest and fees are steep, explore other options.

 5. Correct Errors on Your Credit Report

 Get a copy of your credit report and review the contents for accuracy.
-If there are errors, file a dispute with the credit bureau(s) reporting the incorrect information as it could be dragging your credit score down.
+If there are errors, file a dispute with the credit bureau(s) reporting the incorrect information, as it could be dragging your credit score down.

 6. Become an Authorized User

 When you become an authorized user on a friend or relative’s credit card, you get to piggyback off their credit history without being held responsible for the balance on the credit card.
-Ideally, you want to be added to a card with stellar payment history for this method to be effective.
+Ideally, you want to be added to a card with a stellar payment history for this method to be effective.

 7. Get a Loan and Keep Up with Payments on Time

-You could qualify for an unsecured personal loan if you have an ample amount of credit history.
+You could qualify for an unsecured personal loan if you have an ample credit history.
 Be mindful that the most competitive interest rates are generally reserved for borrowers with good or excellent credit.
 So, this loan product can be challenging if your score is low.
 Still, you can start with a small loan amount and make timely payments to begin building credit.

 8. Practice Healthy Credit Habits

 The credit scoring models favor individuals who practice healthy credit habits.
-This generally entails only applying for debt as needed, making timely payments and keeping the utilization on revolving accounts under control.
+This generally entails only applying for debt as needed, making timely payments and keeping the utilization of revolving accounts under control.
 You also want to be mindful of your overall debt load and avoid borrowing more than you can comfortably afford to pay back in a timely manner.

 How to Build Credit from Scratch